POLL-Canada housing market bouncing back, but not to boom times

 BENGALURU, Nov 22 (Reuters) - Canada's housing market has turned the corner and prices will increase modestly faster over the coming few years, a Reuters poll of economists and property market analysts predicted, but with no return to boom times any time soon.

-After an eight-year period of rising house prices that culminated in near double-digit gains in 2017, the market slowed significantly, particularly in urban hotspots Toronto and Vancouver, partly thanks to government efforts to curb property inflation.
+After house prices rose almost at a double-digit percentage pace for about seven years, the market slowed significantly since January 2018, particularly in urban hotspots Toronto and Vancouver, partly thanks to government efforts to curb property inflation.

 But a strong domestic economy, rising immigration and lower mortgage rates have helped the housing market make a comeback in the second half of this year.